goramartin/QueryEngine/README.md

 ## Query

 Using PGQL syntax subset.
-So far only Match expression works.
+So far only select, match, order by work.
+General expressions used inside the query work only as variable references and property references.

+### Expressions

+Inside the inputed query, there can be used expressions that will be evaluated for each individual result.
+The expression consists so far only of variable reference or property reference.
+Expression can be followed by "AS Label" which defines name for the entire expression.

+>Example  Select consits of expressions.
+That is SELECT expression, expression ...
+So, given a query: select x, x.Age as Age match (x); it consits of two expressions x and x.Age which name is set to Age.
+The results will be printed into two columns where the displayed values in those columns are values computed of these two expressions.
+The header of the printed table is then the name of the entire expression.

 ### Select syntax
-SELECT expression starts with SELECT word and expects variable names reffering to the variables in Match expression.
-If the variable in Match expression has defined type, you can access the properties of that type throught the variable.
+SELECT expression starts with SELECT word and expects expressions (consisting only of variable and property references).
+Each expression represents one column of the final printed table.
+Values in the columns are computed for each row of the result with the given expressions.
+The header of the final table is defined as the name of the expression.

 Types of referrences: